How to Register a Company in Zimbabwe — Quick Answer

 Step 5: Receive Certificate of Incorporation (CR2)

-- The CR2 shows: Company name, registration number, date of incorporation, entity type
+- The CR2 shows: company name, registration number, date of incorporation, and entity type

 Step 6: Register with ZIMRA for Tax

-After receiving your CR2, register on the ZIMRA TaRMS Self-Service Portal (https://mytaxselfservice.zimra.co.zw) to obtain a Tax Identification Number (TIN).
+After receiving your CR2, register with ZIMRA to obtain a Tax Identification Number (TIN).

 - Documents needed: CR2, directors’ IDs, CR6, proof of business address

-- Also register for: PAYE (if hiring employees), VAT (if turnover will exceed USD 25,000/year)
+- Also register for: PAYE (if hiring employees) and VAT (if turnover will exceed the VAT threshold)

 - Certificate of Incorporation (CR2)